top of page

 In the past, if I was summoned to my leader’s office, my first thought wasn’t, “Here we go again.
 More appreciation and recognition.”
 It was, “Uh oh, what have I done now?”
 The fact is that most leaders just don’t show enough recognition and appreciation.
 So, why don’t we show it more?
 Some of the reasons include busyness, feeling like it’s not important, feeling overwhelmed with existing responsibilities, and personal discomfort with showing appreciation.

-Some worry that they may give too much recognition and it won’t be meaningful or that there has to be some monumental reason why the employee has gone way above and beyond the call of duty to recognize them.
+Some worry that they may give too much recognition, and it won’t be meaningful.
+Or think there has to be some monumental reason to recognize them.
 I haven’t seen too much recognition as being a problem anywhere I’ve worked!
-On the contrary, it usually shows up as opportunity when gathering feedback or doing engagement surveys from employees.
+On the contrary, it usually shows up as an opportunity when gathering feedback or doing engagement surveys.

 PATS for Appreciation and Recognition